prisma-labs/graphqlgen/README.md

 Not the `scaffold` command take an additional argument `i` which adds import for generated `interfaces` in scaffolded code.

+To see an example in action, please open the [`example`](https://github.com/prisma/graphql-resolver-codegen/tree/master/example) directory.

 ### Design Decisions

 1. Code generator imports all the generated types interfaces and exports a collective `Types` interface in `types.ts`.